 Excess abdominal fat leads to abnormal fasting plasma glucose or insulin resistance, dyslipidemias, and hypertension.

-Metabolic syndrome is extremely common in developed countries (eg, prevalence of possibly > 40% in people > 50 yr).
+Metabolic syndrome is extremely common (eg, prevalence in the US of possibly > 40% in people > 50 years).

-Emphasize following a healthy diet and exercising, manage cardiovascular risk factors, and if these measures are not completely effective, consider use of metformin.
+Emphasize following a healthy diet and exercising and manage cardiovascular risk factors; if these measures are not completely effective, consider use of metformin.

 |Androderm, AndroGel, Andro-L.A., Aveed, AXIRON, Delatestryl, Depo-Testosterone, FORTESTA, JATENZO, KYZATREX, Natesto, STRIANT, Testim, Testoderm, Testopel, TLANDO, Virilon, Vogelxo, XYOSTED|

 |Fortamet, Glucophage, Glucophage XR, Glumetza, Riomet, RIOMET ER|